Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 1. **Onboarding Clarity**: Significantly improved onboarding instructions to help new players better understand game mechanics.
 2. **Gameplay Mechanics**: Additional adjustments have been made to the gameplay mechanics based on extensive tester feedback to ensure a more balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been optimized to foster a more immersive gaming experience that meets player expectations.
-4. **Expansion Opportunities**: Continuous exploration of narrative dynamics and potential gameplay expansions will continue to be informed by player suggestions to enrich the overall experience.
+4. **Expansion Opportunities**: Continuous exploration of narrative dynamics and potential gameplay expansions will be guided by player suggestions collected from testing to enhance the overall experience.

 As we progress, we will continue to implement improvements based on player feedback to enhance the overall gaming experience.
 This includes focusing on onboarding clarity, refining gameplay mechanics, improving user interactions, and exploring potential narrative expansions.